Méry-sur-Oise station

-Méry-sur-Oise is a railway station in the commune of Méry-sur-Oise (Val-d'Oise department), France.
+Méry-sur-Oise (/fr/) is a railway station in the commune of Méry-sur-Oise, Val-d'Oise department, France.
 The station is served by Transilien H trains, on the line from Paris to Persan-Beaumont via Saint-Leu-la-Forêt.
 The daily number of passengers was between 500 and 2,500 in 2002.
 Méry-sur-Oise is located on the line from Ermont-Eaubonne to Valmondois, that was opened in 1876.
 The line was electrified in 1970.